GenetProject/Genet/README.md

 ```

 ## Learning curves (Figure 18)
-Figure 18 takes long time to evaluate so we think it is optional.
+Figure 18 is optional because the ramp-up or convergence speed on a
+learning curve is not one of our primary claims, i.e., Genet leads to better
+asymptotic performance and generalization.
 Example figures are [here](/fig_reproduce/fig18).
 Training from
 scratch is optional.

 ### CC

-Running pretrained model
+Running pretrained model.
+Expected time usage: 5hr on a VM with 32 vCPUs by sequentially running the
+following scrits.
 ```bash
 cd Genet